CatalinIuga/Writeups/UTCTF2023/zipper/zipper.md

 ### Flag: utflag{https://youtu.be/bZe5J8SVCYQ}

 ##### !Disclaimer!
 This is my first writeup, I think it's a bit long and not as concise as I would want.
-But opefully you like it and I'm open to feedback.
+But hopefully you like it and I'm open to feedback.
 Discord: @CatalinIuga#5352